Definition for singly-linked list node

 The starting position of the pointers affects where slow lands.
 Starting fast at head.next instead of head causes slow to stop one position earlier: it lands at the left-middle node in even-length lists and one node before the middle in odd-length lists.
 This variation is especially useful for algorithms that need the left-middle position, like converting a sorted linked list into a balanced binary search tree.

 The two most common variations are same-start problems like cycle detection and offset-start problems like finding the left-middle node.
-You can also modify the speed ratio: two steps for finding the middle, three steps for finding the first third, and so on.
+You can also modify the speed ratio to carve out whatever fraction of the list the problem wants.
 That flexibility is what makes the technique fit so many linked list problems.

 Fast & Slow pointers is one of the most useful patterns for linked list problems.
 Here are a few tips for spotting when to use it and implementing it well:

-Fast and slow pointers (Floyds tortoise and hare) detect cycles, find midpoints, and unlock surprising tricks on indices, not just nodes.
+Before you start, quiz yourself on two things from this page: once both pointers are inside a cycle, why can't the hare jump over the tortoise without meeting it, and which middle node does slow land on in an even-length list when both pointers start at head?
+If both answers come back quickly, you're ready.
+Fast and slow pointers (Floyd's tortoise and hare) detect cycles, find midpoints, and pull off surprising tricks on indices, not just nodes.
 Work through these to internalize when two pointers moving at different speeds is the right tool:

 Completed | Title | Status | Notes | Solution | |